johnwilmanns/GantryGame3.0/README.md

 Posturize: uses hatching to create a depth effect, get_spinny needs to be refactored, but this is the current method.
 It uses angles to add depth.

 How the motion works:
 it uses odrive's position filtering mode.
 It feeds the odrive those points at the set frequency.
 Full path planning ensures that the accelration is constantn throughout the entire movement.
+This exports a list of coordinates that run_gantry uses to set_pos with filtered position control.
+The travel moves are done with trapazoidal trajectories to make sure that they are nice.

+How 2 run: